Information on this page is for customers in

 What is Changing?

-Starting September 1, rates within the Public Benefits portion of your bill will decrease.
+In May, rates within the Public Benefits portion of your bill are expected to decrease, pending hearings and approval by PURA.

 Even with lower rates, your bill ultimately depends on how much energy you use.
-Your electricity usage impacts both the supply, local delivery and transmission and public benefits portions of your bill.
+Your electricity usage impacts the Supply, Local Delivery, Transmission and Public Benefits portions of your bill.

 Get Help with Your Bill Now